 Housed in a cramped second-storey room with tired decor and no windows, the dining area of Tonkatsu Musashino looks more like a Kumon classroom than a restaurant.
 Clearly you’re just here for the food.

 Good thing then that Tonkatsu Musashino have been in the business of frying up breaded pork cutlets since 1948, so they have had a little time to fine tune their craft.
 And the results are rather awesome: This is some of the juiciest and most tender tonkatsu we’ve come across in a while (and we’ve had lots).
 Make sure you drizzle on some of the house-made tonkatsu sauce from the large pot on your table.
-Lunch sets are very affordable, with the smaller tonkatsu sets coming in at around 1000 yen.
+Lunch sets are very affordable, with the smaller tonkatsu sets coming in at just 1000 yen or so.

-There’s only one thing that beats a good, down-to-earth street market and that’s street market with street food.
-Our memory may be deceiving us, but it seems like Ameyoko has significantly improved its street food game over the years, with far more cheap-eat offerings than we ever remember.
+There’s only one thing better than a good, old-fashioned street market and that’s a street market with street food!
+Our memory may be deceiving us, but it seems like Ameyoko has significantly upped its street food game over the years, with far more cheap-eat offerings around than we ever remember.
 There are Japanese snack favourites like takoyaki (fried batter balls with octopus), freshly cut fruit, oden (stewed fish cakes) on skewers, shucked-to-order oysters, fried goodies, soft-serve icecream, yakitori (grilled chicken skewers) – the list goes on.

-The fare also extends beyond Japanese food, with a number of Chinese street stalls offering everything from noodles to dumplings and regional Chinese specialities (some are open pretty early, for breakfast).
+The fare also extends beyond Japanese food, with a number of Chinese street stalls offering everything from dumplings to stir fries and regional Chinese specialities (some are open pretty early, for breakfast).
 There’s even a kebab shop or two!

 Website (Japanese Only)